-Baby’s mind and body are constantly developing in the most amazing ways right now, and we get your enthusiasm to maximize every moment of this key period.
+Baby’s mind and body are constantly developing in the most amazing ways right now, and we get your enthusiasm about maximizing every moment of this key period.
 But the truth is, you don’t need to do a heck of a lot to entertain a newborn.

-So forget baby soccer classes and “mommy-and-me” French lessons—right now, baby can benefit most from a few simple activities, says Lisa M. Asta, MD, clinical professor of pediatrics at the University of California at San Francisco and fellow of the American Academy of Pediatrics.
-So if you’re doing the following then you’re definitely doing enough:
+Forget “mommy-and-me” French lessons—right now, baby can benefit most from a few simple activities, says Lisa M. Asta, MD, a clinical professor of pediatrics at the University of California at San Francisco and fellow of the American Academy of Pediatrics.
+So if you’re doing the following, then you’re definitely doing enough:

-While baby should sleep on his back, when he’s awake, he should have (supervised) time on his tummy.
+While baby should sleep on their back, when they’re awake, baby should have (supervised) time on their tummy.
 “Tummy time helps with gross motor skills and keeps the head from flattening,” says Asta.
 “Babies should be on their tummies multiple times a day.”
-If baby hates tummy time (it happens), sweeten the deal by lying on the floor next to him and encouraging him to lift his head up.
-Put items with different colors and textures (like a soft towel) underneath him during the exercise sessions, or even move the workouts to a shaded spot in the backyard.
+If baby hates tummy time (it happens), sweeten the deal by lying on the floor next to them and encouraging your little one to lift their head up.
+Put items with different colors and textures (like a soft towel) underneath baby during the exercise sessions, or even move the workouts to a shaded spot in the backyard.

 Having a one-sided convo might feel a little silly at first, but hearing you speak does wonders for baby’s language development.
 “Look at all the ‘teach-yourself-a-new-language’ programs.
 They make their money by letting you hear language out loud,” Asta says.
 It’s okay to leave the witty banter for cocktail parties—right now, your newborn will find even the most mundane topics fascinating.
 So explain how you’re slicing vegetables for tonight’s dinner.
-Tell baby what you’re doing during his bath.
+Tell baby what you’re doing during their bath.
 Point out how the leaves outside are changing color.
-It may seem boring to you but trust us, he’s listening.
+It may seem boring to you, but trust us, baby is listening.

 Turn your phone on silent every now and then.
-Focus on baby and slow down to his pace.
-“Babies change so quickly; every day seems to last a lifetime,” she says.
+Focus on baby and slow down to their pace.
+“Babies change so quickly; every day seems to last a lifetime,” Asta says.
 “They also operate at so much of a slower pace, and that’s okay.
 This is a more mellow time.
 Relax and enjoy it.”